Writing readable content (and why All Caps is so hard to read)

 If we were to use "Title Case", that is capitalising the first letter of each word, we add additional bumps which disrupt the eye’s flow, making it slower to read and comprehend.
 Notice the additional jumps the eye has to make as it scans the tops of these examples.

-We measure the time that a user spends on your site in seconds, not minutes, so getting your content clearly and easily across to your audience in an easy-to-read and aesthetically pleasing style is of paramount importance.
+As web designers, we measure the time that a user spends on your website in seconds, not minutes, so getting your content clearly and easily across to your audience in an easy-to-read and aesthetically pleasing style is of paramount importance.

 There is one "but" here though - All Caps can be useful for reducing the focus on text.
 This may sound strange given how loud and obvious uppercase text is, but take a look at the two words below, and notice where your eye goes first.